-Crit eria Indi cators ToC Outcomes 3.5 A system for managing human resources is in place.
-3.5.1 Employment procedures for recruitment, selection, hiring, promotion, retirement and termination are documented and made available to the workers and their representatives.
-Improved risk management; Safe and decent work 3.5.2 Employment procedures are implemented and records are maintained.
-3.6 An occupational health andsafety(H&S)plan is documented, effectively communicated and 3.6.1 3.6.2 (C) All operations are risk assessed to identify H&S issues.
+Criteria ria Indicator ToC Outcomes 3.6 An occupational health and safety (H&S) plan is documented, effectively 3.6.1 (C) All operations are risk assessed to identify H&S issues.
 Mitigation plans and procedures are documented and implemented.
-(C) The effectiveness of the H&S plan to address health and safety risks to Improved risk management; Safe and decent work implemented. people is monitored.
+Improved risk management; Safe and decent work communicated and implemented.
+3.6.2 (C) The effectiveness of the H&S plan to address health and safety risks to people is monitored.
 3.7 All staff, workers, Scheme Smallholders, outgrowers, and contract workers are appropriately trained.
-3.7.1 (C) A documented programme that provides training is in place, which is accessible to all staff, workers, Scheme Smallholders and outgrowers, taking into account gender-specific needs, and which covers applicable aspects of the RSPOP&C, in a form they understand, and which includes assessments of training.
-Improved risk management; Safe and decent work 3.7.2 $Records of training are maintained, where appropriate on an individual \ basis.$ 3.7.3 Appropriate training is provided for personnel carrying out the tasks critical to the effective implementation of the Supply Chain Certification Standard (SCCS).
+3.7.1 (C) A documented programme that provides training is in place, which is accessible to all staff, workers, Scheme Smallholders and outgrowers, taking into account gender-specific needs, and which covers applicable aspects of the RSPO P&C, in a form they understand, and which includes assessments of training.
+Improved risk management; Safe and decent work 3.7.2 Records of training are maintained, where appropriate on an individual basis.
+3.7.3 Appropriate training is provided for personnel carrying out the tasks critical to the effective implementation of the Supply Chain Certification Standard (SCCS).
 Training is specific and relevant to the task(s) performed.

-This chapter was endorsed by the RSPO Board of Governors on 1 February2020.
+This chapter was endorsed by the RSPO Board of Governors on 1 February 2020.